Jimdo Review (2019) - The 12 Big Things You Need to Know

 A key drawback of using Jimdo to manage a website is that you can’t import or export content or products.

-As Jimdo is arguably geared more towards website building novices than professionals, the lack of an import tool is annoying, but not a dealbreaker for most, because it’s likely that most Jimdo customers are building a (fairly simple) website from scratch.
+As Jimdo is arguably geared more towards website building novices than professionals, the lack of an import tool is annoying, but not a dealbreaker for most, because it’s likely that the majority of Jimdo customers are building a (fairly simple) website from scratch.

 The lack of an export tool is a more serious issue, because if you outgrow Jimdo and need to switch to another platform, you won’t be able to export your content easily and may have to manually enter a lot of content or product data into your new site.